Jabrahamjohn/alx-backend-javascript/README.md

 ## 0x04-Typescript

-This directory contains files and explanations on TypeScript, a superset of JavaScript that adds static typing to the language. <br>
+This directory contains files and explanations on TypeScript, a superset of JavaScript that adds static typing to the language.
 TypeScript provides additional features and benefits such as type checking, interfaces, and modules. <br>
 The code in this directory demonstrates the usage of TypeScript and provides examples and explanations on how to work with it.